-As schools closed last year, attention was focused on virus-contaminated surfaces.
-While the U.S. Environmental Protection Agency (EPA) has certified a large number of disinfectants as effective against SARS-CoV-2 (List N), many of these chemicals are hazardous and actually weaken the respiratory, immune, and nervous systems.
+As schools closed earlier in the year, attention was focused on virus-contaminated surfaces.
+While EPA has certified a large number of disinfectants as effective against SARS-CoV-2 (List N), many of these chemicals are hazardous and actually weaken the respiratory, immune, and nervous systems.
 At the same time, there are many safer disinfectants on EPA's list that are effective against the virus.
-(See bp-dc.org/disinfectants.)

 As the science shows, some people are more vulnerable to the effects of the virus than others.
-These are generally people who have a preexisting condition (comorbidities) or are of advanced age, who may have a weakened immune or respiratory system.
+These are generally people who have a preexisting condition, comorbidities, or are of advanced age, who may have a weakened immune or respiratory system.
 With the management of viral and bacterial infections, it is always important not to exacerbate the risk to individuals in the process of avoiding or controlling the threat.
-In the case of COVID-19, there are measures of protection-both practices and products-that can provide protection without using toxic products that increase risk factors.
-Beyond Pesticides continues to evaluate and post on its website materials on EPA's List N, with a focus on avoiding those that threaten immune and respiratory systems.
+In the case of COVID-19, there are measures of protection-both practices and